Troubleshooting

 Error 404, Routing Not Working

 “I modified the template or configuration, but the website still displays the old version.”
-This behavior occurs in production mode, which, for performance reasons, does not check for file changes and maintains a previously generated cache.
+This behavior occurs in production mode, which, for performance reasons, does not check for file changes and maintains the previously generated cache.

 To avoid manually clearing the cache on the production server after every modification, enable development mode for your IP address in the Bootstrap.php file: